New Orleans

 Go cup (Photo: Joshua Brasted)

-But know this: New Orleans actually has laws, both sensible — and not so much.
+Most visitors assume NOLA — a place where you can always “do watcha wanna” (which is a hugely popular local brass band tune) — has few, if any laws.
+But know this: New Orleans actually has laws, both sensible and perhaps less expected.
 Here are a few to keep in mind when visiting.

-Mardi Gras time.
 Confine your bead throwing to street level or second-floor balconies.
 City ordinances prohibit the hurling of beads from the third story or above.
-Also, attention snake owners: do not bring a reptile within 200 yards of a Mardi Gras parade.
+Also, attention snake owners: Do not bring a reptile within 200 yards of a Mardi Gras parade.
 You will be fined.